GreyFox-Z/AppSec-2020/README.md

-# App Security 2020
+# App Security 2020 - Projects List

-## Objectives
-Learning Application Security

 ## Projects
-1. Project 1
+1. Project 1 - Create a program that resize an image